tyolab/data-forge-redis/README.md

 The redis module for use with [Data-Forge](https://github.com/data-forge/data-forge-ts) and recoded from [data-forge-fs](https://github.com/data-forge/data-forge-fs).

-Supposely, we have a series of data that has been stored in the redis database.
+Supposedly, we have a series of data that has been stored in the redis database.

 Unlike the module of data-forge-fs, the data structure of the securities is constructed as follows: